 As someone who hasn’t seen the original Ghostbusters—I know, I know, bad Alex; I’m planning on watching it eventually, I promise—I can’t compare the two.
+(Update: I’ve now seen both, and I like the new Ghostbusters better.)
 But as a stand-alone movie, I was blown away.
 I may not be a fan of supernatural or “horror” movies of any kind, but I am a fan of comedy, good characters, and badass women.
 And this film had all three of those things.

 I loved all the characters.
 Leslie Jones’ Patty was hilarious, witty and smart.
 Her one-liners had me howling, and her blustering “not my friends!” reaction in the climax was one of the greatest moments of the film.
 She wasn’t just a stereotype, and as she wasn’t a scientist like the others, she presented a good juxtaposition to the others.
 If each character has their role, Patty’s was to be the protector.
 Even if she wasn’t too cool with ghosts, she stayed with her friends, and in the end, saved more than one of their lives.
 (I also have to mention her “Okay, I don’t know if it was a race thing or a lady thing, but I’m mad as hell,” line, because that was poignant and funny as heck.)